Skip to content

 Confirm the Removal

-Windows will prompt for confirmation.
-A window will appear asking, “Are you sure you want to remove this device?”
+Windows prompts for confirmation.
+A window appears asking, "Are you sure you want to remove this device?"
 Click Yes to proceed.
-This action instructs Windows to forget this device and remove it from your system.
+This action tells Windows to forget the specific device and remove the device from your system.

 Check if the Device is Gone